core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A peer completes the key update procedure when it has derived the new OSCORE Security Context CTX\_NEW and achieved key confirmation, and thus has moved back to the IDLE state.

-Once the peer has successfully derived CTX\_NEW, the peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.
+Once the peer has successfully derived CTX\_NEW, the peer MUST use CTX\_NEW to protect outgoing non KUDOS messages and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.

 The peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.

-  More specifically, if either or both peers indicate the wish to cancel their observations, those will be all cancelled following a successful KUDOS execution.
+More specifically, if either or both peers indicate the wish to cancel their observations, those will all be cancelled following a successful KUDOS execution.

-  Note that, even though a peer had no real reason to update its OSCORE keying material, running KUDOS can be intentionally exploited as a more efficient way to terminate all the ongoing observations with the other peer, compared to sending one cancellation request per observation (see {{Section 3.6 of RFC7641}}).
+Note that, even in case a peer has no fundamental reason to update its OSCORE keying material, running KUDOS can be intentionally exploited as a more efficient way to terminate all the ongoing observations with the other peer, compared to sending one cancellation request per observation (see {{Section 3.6 of RFC7641}}).

 ### KUDOS Messages as CoAP Requests or Responses {#ssec-message-handling}

 If a KUDOS message is a CoAP request, then it can target two different types of resources at the recipient CoAP server:

-* The well-known KUDOS resource at /.well-known/kudos, or an alternative KUDOS resource with resource type "core.kudos" (see {{well-known-kudos-desc}} and {{rt-kudos}}).
-In such a case, no application processing is expected at the CoAP server, and the plain CoAP request composed before OSCORE protection should not include an application payload.
+* The well-known KUDOS resource at /.well-known/kudos (see {{well-known-kudos}}), or an alternative KUDOS resource with resource type "core.kudos" (see {{well-known-kudos-desc}} and {{rt-kudos}}).

+  In such a case, no application processing is expected at the CoAP server and the plain CoAP request composed before OSCORE protection SHOULD NOT include an application payload.

 * A non-KUDOS resource, i.e., an actual application resource that a CoAP request can target in order to trigger application processing at the CoAP server.

   In such a case, the plain CoAP request composed before OSCORE protection can include an application payload, if admitted by the request method.

-In either case, the link to the target resource can have the "osc" target attribute to indicate that the resource is only accessible using OSCORE (see {{Section 9 of RFC8613}}).
+In either case, the link to the target resource can be accompanied by the "osc" target attribute to indicate that the resource is only accessible using OSCORE (see {{Section 9 of RFC8613}}).

 Similarly, any CoAP response can also be a KUDOS message.
-If the corresponding CoAP request has targeted a KUDOS resource, then the plain CoAP response composed before OSCORE encryption SHOULD NOT include an application payload.
+If the corresponding CoAP request has targeted a KUDOS resource, then the plain CoAP response composed before OSCORE protection SHOULD NOT include an application payload.
 Otherwise, an application payload MAY be included.

 ### Avoiding In-Transit Requests During a Key Update {#ssec-in-transit}

-Before sending a KUDOS message, the peer MUST ensure that it has no outstanding interactions with the other peer (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}}.
+Before sending a KUDOS message, a peer MUST ensure that it has no outstanding interactions with the other peer (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}}.

-If any such outstanding interactions are found, the peer MUST NOT initiate or continue the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the other peer.
+If any such outstanding interactions are found, the peer MUST NOT initiate or continue the KUDOS execution, before either:

+* having all those outstanding interactions cleared; or

+* freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the other peer.

 Later on, this prevents a non KUDOS response protected with the new Security Context CTX\_NEW from cryptographically matching with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

 During an ongoing KUDOS execution, a peer MUST NOT send a non KUDOS message to the other peer, until having aborted or successfully completed the key update procedure on its side.
-This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).
+Note that, without the constraint above, this could otherwise be possible if a client running KUDOS uses a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).

 ## Key Update Admitting no Forward Secrecy {#no-fs-mode}

 The FS mode of the KUDOS procedure defined in {{ssec-derive-ctx}} ensures forward secrecy of the OSCORE keying material.
-However, it requires peers executing KUDOS to preserve their state (e.g., across a device reboot), by writing information such as data from the newly derived OSCORE Security Context CTX\_NEW in non-volatile memory.
+However, it requires peers running KUDOS to preserve their state (e.g., across a device reboot occurred in an unprepared way), by writing information such as data from the newly derived OSCORE Security Context CTX\_NEW in non-volatile memory.

 This can be problematic for devices that cannot dynamically write information to non-volatile memory.
 For example, some devices may support only a single writing in persistent memory when initial keying material is provided (e.g., at manufacturing or commissioning time), but no further writing after that.
-Therefore, these devices cannot perform a stateful key update procedure, and thus are not capable to run KUDOS in FS mode to achieve forward secrecy.
+Therefore, these devices cannot perform a stateful key update procedure and thus are not capable to run KUDOS in FS mode to achieve forward secrecy.

 In order to address these limitations, KUDOS can be run in its stateless no-FS mode, as defined in the following.
-This allows two peers to achieve the same results as when running KUDOS in FS mode (see {{ssec-derive-ctx}}), with the difference that forward secrecy is not achieved and no state information is required to be dynamically written in non-volatile memory.
+This allows two peers to accomplish the same results as when running KUDOS in FS mode (see {{ssec-derive-ctx}}), with the difference that forward secrecy is not achieved and no state information is required to be dynamically written in non-volatile memory.

-From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_IN that is provided as input to the updateCtx() function (see {{ssec-update-function}}).
+From a practical point of view, the two modes differ in which exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_IN that is provided as input to the updateCtx() function (see {{ssec-update-function}}).

-If either or both peers are not able to write in non-volatile memory, then the two peers have to run KUDOS in no-FS mode.
+If either or both peers are unable to write in non-volatile memory, then the two peers have to run KUDOS in no-FS mode.

 ### Handling and Use of Keying Material {#key-material-handling}